trinistr/dicey/README.md

 Hah, now this is a properly cursed distribution!

+> [!TIP]
+> 💡 A single positive integer argument N practically is a shorthand for listing every side from 1 to N.

 ### Example 4: Rolling even more custom dice

 You have a sudden urge to roll dice while only having boring integer dice at home.
 Where to find *the cool* dice though?